Introduction

 Responsibility

-Responsibility for Ceba Solutions Ltd anti-slavery initiatives sits ultimately with our MD.
-Relevant Policies
+Responsibility for Ceba Solutions Ltd anti-slavery initiatives sit ultimately with our MD.

 The organisation operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.